-Bora is a member of the Witotoan language family spoken by about 2,300 people in parts of Peru and Colombia.
+Bora is a member of the Witotoan language family spoken by about 2,300 people in the Amazonian regions of Peru and Colombia.
 In Peru it is spoken in the Northeast Yaguasyacu, Putumayo, and Ampiyacu river areas, while in Colombia Bora speakers live in the Putumayo area.
-It is also spoken in Brazil, where it was known as Miraña.
+It is also spoken in Brazil, where it was known as Miraña, and is also known as Booráá.

-One interesting feature of Bora is that is some 350 noun classes, more than any other language.
+One interesting feature of Bora is that it has some 350 noun classes, more than any other language.

 Pueyano pa quishacari, puetunu pajaniyajanaa mariyata miishiya maninia, maja sooshiya tamonu.
 Puetunu pueyajanaari niishitiajaraca, jiuujiaaracanio pueyacua pa taraajenura.
 Naarate maninia pa jiyanootioore juhua pa tapueyocuaca.